 How, then, do parents know what the best position is for their babies?

 The answer is a little more complicated than a simple “back” or “tummy” response.

 “Since the boom of back sleepers in 1994, there has been little improvement in the SIDS rate since then, and little change in the share of infants who are put to sleep on their backs.
-This is very worrisome given the rate of SIDS, which has been stagnant over several years,” explained Dr. Sunah Hwang of Boston Children’s Hospital and South Shore Hospital in an interview with NBC News.
+This is very worrisome given the rate of SIDS, which has been stagnant over several years,” explained Dr. Sunah Hwang of Boston Children’s Hospital and South Shore Hospital in an 2014 interview with NBC News.

-The reason parents disregard the warning to put babies under age 1 to sleep on their backs is because they are worried about babies choking on vomit.
-What most parents don’t realize though is that our bodies are programmed to react in the rare event that vomiting while sleeping should occur.
+The reason parents disregard the warning to put babies under age 1 to sleep on their backs is because they are worried about babies choking on vomit, which used to be the reason doctors advised parents to put their infants to sleep on their stomachs.

 The risk of SIDS peaks between 1 and 4 months of age.